jsoverson/gitfaq/contents/articles/How-do-I-save-a-dirty-working-directory-for-later-so-I-can-work-on-something-else.md

 ---
-title: How do I interrupt my work for an emergency bugfix?
+title: How do I save a dirty working directory for later so I can work on something else?
 template: article.jade
 ---